 How It Feels

-You may feel nothing at all from the needle, or you may feel a quick sting or
+The blood sample is taken from a vein in your arm.
+An elastic band is wrapped around your upper arm.
+It may feel tight.
+You may feel nothing at all from the needle, or you may feel a quick sting or pinch.

 There is very little chance of a problem from having a blood sample taken from a vein.

-can lower the chance of bruising by keeping pressure on the site for several minutes.
+- You may get a small bruise at the site.
+You can lower the chance of bruising by keeping pressure on the site for several minutes.

 - In rare cases, the vein may become swollen after the blood sample is taken.
 This problem is called phlebitis.
 A warm compress can be used several times a day to treat this.

 A rubella blood test detects antibodies that are made by the immune system to help kill the rubella virus.
 The test for IgG antibodies is most common and is the test done to see if a woman who is pregnant or planning to get pregnant is immune to rubella.